NoharOSP/Perfect_Works_Build/README.md

 Vierge:
 - AERODS: Power: 50 to 40.
 Fuel cost: 400 to 800

-Elly is a peculiar character; overall she’s a solid mid tier.
-She herself is fine and her gear isn’t too impressive.
-But AERODs throws all that out the window, allowing her to one shot several of the games bosses.
+Elly is a peculiar character.
+She herself is fine, and her gear isn’t too impressive.
+But AERODs throws all that out the window, allowing her to one shot several of the game's bosses.
 While bosses are getting a buff, she hits 9999 way too early and easily because of Ether Doublers and Power Magics.
 So along with Power Magics in general being nerfed simply for being too beneficial for how easy they are to get; AERODs are also losing some points from its power output so that, while the classic boss slayer build will still be a thing, you must now commit more to it to get results.
 This should give bosses more of a presence in the first disc as Elly soundly obliterates the mid-game, and let other options shine for gears because AERODs becomes a crutch for many players.
-And given its...limited availability this isn’t exactly healthy to goad players to dump all investment into Vierge only to lose it in disc 2.
+And given its... limited availability, this isn’t exactly healthy to goad players to dump all investment into Vierge only to lose it in disc 2.

 Citan: